Circulation & Scheduling

 Media materials scheduled for delivery will include a return address label inside the case.
 When returning the item by Campus Mail, simply place the video (in its case) in an Interdepartmental delivery envelope with the mailing label affixed to the envelope.
 Please do not put more than one item in an envelope as this may cause damage or loss to the items in transit.
 Please make sure the envelope is clasped shut and / or securely sealed.
 When returning the item by UPS or other trackable delivery service, please be sure to package securely.

-Overdue fines for films / videos will be $5 per day, per item with a maximum of $50 per item.
+Overdue fines for films / videos / games will be $5 per day, per item with a maximum of $50 per item.
 Fines for hourly use will be $1 per hour, per item up to a maximum of $50.

 Borrowers are individually responsible for keeping track of due dates and for returning or renewing library materials by the date due.
 Borrowing privileges may be suspended if ten or more items are overdue.